EVerest/EVerest/docs/general/02_quick_start_guide.rst

 For this Quick Start Guide, we will give you a rocket start of understanding the basic elements of the EVerest module concept.

-After that, you might have a look into our "Implementing an EVerest module" tutorial and the Module Concept page, which gives you all the details.

 So, let's dig into the overview: